Creaous/Legion-Go-Resources/README.md

 - You should be able to use 2230 SSD with an 2242 adapter on.

 ## Contributing
-Feel free to open a pull request or issue with suggestions for me to add to this repository.
+Feel free to open a pull request or an issue with suggestions for me to add to this repository.

+### Issue Guidelines
+There aren't really any guidelines for issues, however, try to ensure that your issue is in English and give a detailed description.

+### Pull Request Guidelines
+- All documentation must be in English.
+- Clearly describe changes you made.
+- Changes to the Archive folder:
+  - The change is first-party:
+    - Must be signed with Lenovo's digitial signature.
+  - The change is third-party:
+    - Must include a README markdown file with details.
+  - Include VirusTotal scans in the PR description.